priyansh19/Key_Value_DataStore_Java/README.md

 This is a simple key_value datastore to implement few of the basic functionalities.
 There are some Functional as well as Non-Functional features are added while building this datastore.
 It implements CRD (Create, Read, Delete functionalities) as of now with a most demanded feature which is TTL ( Time-To-Live ) for a specific key.

-## Few points to remember before compiling the aplication:
+## :memo: Few points to remember before compiling the aplication:

 - It is built using Java 11
 - Java being a **Platform Independent** language, this application can run on all type of Operating Systems.